Udit-Waghulde/EDA-S-P-/README.md

-# Exploratory data analysis of stock prices of S&P 500 companies.
+# Exploratory data analysis of stock prices of S&P 500.

 Made by using pandas, matplotlib and streamlit libraries.